ikskuh/TinyVG/README.md

 > Virtually all relevant web browsers can display most of the language specification.

 SVG is a horribly complex format, allowing the embedding of JavaScript and other features no sane person ever wants to have in their images.
-Other relevant vector graphics formats do not exit or don't have a documentation or specification (looking at you, [HVIF](https://en.wikipedia.org/wiki/Haiku_Vector_Icon_Format)!).
+Other relevant vector graphics formats do not exist or don't have a documentation or specification (looking at you, [HVIF](https://en.wikipedia.org/wiki/Haiku_Vector_Icon_Format)!).

 This project tries to create and specify a new vector format suitable for: